Laserphile/JS-Telecortex-2-Server/README.md

 Once the Pi(s) is running you can push an image to it by following the instructions [below](#balena-dev-setup)

-### Option 2: Download and run directly on Raspbian
+### Option 2: Download and run directly on Raspbian / Dietpi

 With a fresh install of raspbian lite, get your raspberry pi configured with the correct locale using `raspi-config`.
 Optionally, while you're there you may wish to enable SSH, set the correct WiFi country, change the root password, and set a unique hostname.